Continuation-of-Ashford/ashford-docs/playing_the_game/strongholds.md

 | 4     | 18,000gp      | 16                |

 ### Demesne effect
 Your Stronghold adds a feat of your design/choice to the settlement it is in or near.

 For a temple this should be a Faith or Guilds feat.
 If the Settlement already has a feat of that type, you still add the new feat, but if the controller of the settlement agrees you can replace the existing feat with an Underworld feat.

 ### Extended Rest: Recruit Servitor
 Taking an extended rest at a Temple allows you to recruit a Servitor to be your ally or mount.

-Roll a D100 and dd 2 × your level to determine what kind of Servitor you can recruit.
+Roll a D100 and add 2 × your level to determine what kind of Servitor you can recruit.
 Servitors could be envoys sent by a divine or eldritch patron, or they might be mercenaries you pay or monstrosities or beasts you’ve tamed.

 Determine what is the appropriate type of creature based on how you’ve described your stronghold

 #### Servitor Table
 | d100 Roll | S&F Servitor      | Equivalent |